apache/james-project/src/site/markdown/server/manage-webadmin.md

 Response codes:

  - 200: The domain's quota was successfully retrieved
+ - 204: No quota size limit is defined at the domain level for this domain
  - 404: The domain does not exist
  - 405: Domain Quota configuration not supported when virtual hosting is desactivated.